golang/vscode-go/docs/settings.md

 ### `go.vetOnSave`

 Vets code on file save using 'go tool vet'.
+Not applicable when using the language server.

 Allowed Values:`[package workspace off]`